 Stage 1- Melting & Refining:

 Fine grained ingredients closely controlled for quality, are mixed to make a batch, which flows into the furnace, which is heated up to 1500 degree Celsius.
+This temperature is the melting point of glass.

 - SiO2 – Silica Sand